 Chassepierre is another beautiful town in Wallonia Belgium!
 It also ranks among one of the most beautiful villages in Wallonia and if you’re admiring the stone houses within the village, you’ll understand why.
 Beyond being an adorable town, it hosts a street art festival each August.

 Lovers of unique European festivals won’t want to skip this beautiful Belgian town.
 Each year, there’s a UNESCO recognized festival where the battle between David and Goliath is reenacted in a unique fashion, which is why Ath is the city of giants.
-Definitely don’t miss the adorable city hall.
+Don’t miss the adorable city hall.

 Liege / Luik